 Some have been asking why hasn’t the portrait appeared immediately.
 It doesn’t.
 The reason is that the perception in the castle itself and everyone who was in the castle, because Snape kept his secret so well was that he abandoned his post.
 So all the portraits you see in the headmaster’s study are all headmasters and mistresses who died, it’s like British royals.
 You only get good press if you die in office … I know, because I thought this one through, because it was very important to me, I know Harry would have insisted that Snape’s portrait was on that wall, right beside Dumbledore’s (OBT/NYC).

-suits of armor
+suits of armour

-Suits of armor stand in a number of places around the castle.
+Suits of armour stand in a number of places around the castle.
 They are empty, mere metal and leather, but they do seem to have some amount of magical animation and even sentience to them.

 They seem to move about:

 Neville’s foot had sunk right through a step halfway up the staircase.
 There were many of these trick stairs at Hogwarts; it was second nature to most of the older students to jump this particular step, but Neville’s memory was notoriously poor.
-Harry and Ron seized him under the armpits and pulled him out, while a suit of armor at the top of the stairs creaked and clanked, laughing wheezily.
+Harry and Ron seized him under the armpits and pulled him out, while a suit of armour at the top of the stairs creaked and clanked, laughing wheezily.
 “Shut it, you,” said Ron, banging down its visor as they passed (GF12).

 Everlasting icicles had been attached to the banisters of the marble staircase; the usual twelve Christmas trees in the Great Hall were bedecked with everything from luminous holly berries to real, hooting, golden owls, and the suits of armor had all been bewitched to sing carols whenever anyone passed them.
 It was quite something to hear “O Come, All Ye Faithful” sung by an empty helmet that only knew half the words.
-Several times, Filch the caretaker had to extract Peeves from inside the armor, where he had taken to hiding, filling in the gaps in the songs with lyrics of his own invention, all of which were very rude (GF22).
-During the Christmas Eve visit to Godric’s Hollow in 1997, Harry hears Christmas carols being sung in the church as they pass which reminds him of Hogwarts and of Peeves “bellowing rude versions of carols from inside suits of armor” (DH16).
+Several times, Filch the caretaker had to extract Peeves from inside the armour, where he had taken to hiding, filling in the gaps in the songs with lyrics of his own invention, all of which were very rude (GF22).
+During the Christmas Eve visit to Godric’s Hollow in 1997, Harry hears Christmas carols being sung in the church as they pass which reminds him of Hogwarts and of Peeves “bellowing rude versions of carols from inside suits of armour” (DH16).